swan-maillard/swan-maillard.github.io/README.md

 Welcome to the source code repository for my personal portfolio website hosted at [swan-maillard.github.io](https://swan-maillard.github.io)!

-This project showcases my work, skills, and professional background in web development and other technical fields.
+The website showcases my work, skills, and professional background in web development and other technical fields.

 ## About the Project